Tag Archives: Garlic

 I’ve seen many variations of this recipe but the first time I saw this (and made it) I got it from “Cooking Light” magazine.
 Oh, boy, is it heavenly.
 If you have ever had roasted garlic, imagine that infused with chicken.
-This is fantastic!
-Of course, I don’t do low fat anything, so use regular chicken broth.
+Serve with toasted French bread for spreading the roasted garlic love.

 1 tablespoon butter